Pfern/ADER17/material/ADER17_practical.md

 QUESTION: Why duplication rates are frequently high in RNA-Seq?

-Task: In Galaxy, check the percentage of aligned reads in the alignments generated previously with sample datasets.
+**Task**: In Galaxy, check the percentage of aligned reads in the alignments generated previously with sample datasets.
 Compare paired-end versus single-end, before and after trimming.
 Also compare the effect of changing the genome of reference.

 Finally, there are reports specific for RNA-Seq which depend on gene annotation.
 One report indicates how well the genes are covered by sequence, which provides a good indication of RNA integrity.
 Finally, one can also check how well the alignments match the known annotation.
 The presence of a lot of alignments outside annotated genes can mean several things: annotation is not correct (eg. if you're working with a non-model organism); there can be DNA contamination; presence of immature RNA.
 Qualimap and [RSeqC](http://rseqc.sourceforge.net/) provide a set of tools to produce RNA-Seq specific reports.

-Task: Produce Qualimap (outside Galaxy) and RSseQC (in Galaxy) reports for the alignments you generated with your complete datasets.
+**Task**: Produce Qualimap (outside Galaxy) and RSseQC (in Galaxy) reports for the alignments you generated with your complete datasets.
 Some RSeqQC reports may take some time, so take care to run only one at a time during the day in Galaxy (similar to the alignments).

 [ND: RSeQC needs Bed files: either downloaded from UCSC or transformed from GTF]